 25% Vanguard Small Value Index Fund

-One of the first of the “slice and dice” type portfolios, this portfolio tried to capture some benefit from the fact that sometimes growth stocks outperform value stocks, and vice versa.
-Its detractors argued that you were just recreating TSM at higher cost (6 basis points versus 4).
+One of the first of the “slice-and-dice” type portfolios, this portfolio tried to capture some benefit from the fact that sometimes growth stocks outperform value stocks and vice versa.
+Its detractors argued that you were just recreating TSM at a slightly higher cost.
 Another variation is to use Total Stock Market instead of Growth Index and Small Cap Index Fund instead of Small Growth Index.
-This allowed you to “tilt” to the Fama-French factors, while keeping costs down a bit (5 basis points).
-Obviously, you could mix this in with some international stock funds and bond funds until you get to something you like.
+This allowed you to “tilt” to the Fama-French factors while keeping costs down a bit.
+You could also mix this in with some international stock funds and bond funds until you get to something you like.

 Portfolio 38: The Coffee House Portfolio